Logo light mode the Fabryk

 Last but not least, another compelling reason to visit this area is to immerse oneself in the world that inspired the Hoenn region in the third generation of the Pokémon game, Ruby and Sapphire.
 If you've played the game, you'll find some references when visiting here.
 The Hoenn region draws significant inspiration from Kyushu, a Japanese island renowned not just for its mountainous terrain but also for being home to Japan's largest active volcano, Mount Aso.
 This correlation is logical, given that Hoenn also showcases a prominent volcano known as Mount Chimney.

-living in a theme park Being in Japan is like living in a massive theme park
+Being in Japan is like living in a massive theme park

 In this detailed itinerary, tailored for both those with a week to spare, like us, or for those who can indulge in a slightly longer Kyushu itinerary of 10 days (including Yakushima), you'll uncover our comprehensive exploration of Kyushu.
 We'll not only share our week-long escapade but also shed light on what we regrettably missed, providing valuable insights to enhance your own travel plans.
-But before we embark on this exhilarating adventure, let's delve into essential logistical details that you absolutely need to know.
+But before we embark on this exhilarating adventure, let's jump into essential logistical details that you absolutely need to know.

-feeling instagrammers in the shrine Feeling like instragrammers in a Kyushu shrine
+Feeling like instagrammers in a Kyushu shrine

 Best time to visit Kyushu